willing8310/AppStoreReviews-1/README.md

 AppStoreReviews
 ===============

-Fetch and store AppStore reviews.
+Fetch and print AppStore reviews across all countries.
+Optionally save reviews to mongoDB.
+It works very slow as it does fetch data sequentially.

 Credits
 -------